tmarkiewicz/ibm-cpd-workshop/_discovery/index.md

 ![](assets/private-cloud-leadspace@2x.jpg)

-# Enhancing customer helpdesks with Watson Discovery and Assistant on IBM Cloud Pak for Data
+# Enhancing customer help desks with Watson Discovery and Assistant on IBM Cloud Pak for Data

 <br />